 Following the sudden spike in unemployment following the onset of COVID-19, the federal government implemented a "Coronavirus supplement" to the rate of unemployment benefit, effectively doubling it overnight.
 This supplement was gradually reduced over the 12 months to 30 March 2021, when it was removed and a permanent increase of \$25 a week / \$50 a fortnight was made to the base rate of JobSeeker.
-The full rate is now \$620 a fortnight.
+The full rate is now \$640 a fortnight.

-The Government's decision to limit the permanent increase to the JobSeeker rate to just \$50 a fortnight has been condemned by ACOSS, which is now campaigning for a further increase of \$300 a fortnight, while the Greens and advocates for unemployed people such as the Australian Unemployed Workers Union (AUWU) are demanding the reinstatement of the original 'Coronavirus supplement', which would require an increase of another \$500 a fortnight.
+The Government's decision to limit the permanent increase to the JobSeeker rate has been condemned by ACOSS, which is now campaigning for a further increase to \$78 per day, while the Greens and advocates for unemployed people such as the Australian Unemployed Workers Union (AUWU) are demanding the reinstatement of the original 'Coronavirus supplement'.

-In light of the various changes in the rate of JobSeeker over the last 12 months, and the changing demands of activists, we have altered the options offered to Survey respondents to reflect the various positions argued for by different policy thinkers and advocates (see Figure 26).
+In light of the various changes in the rate of JobSeeker over the last 2 years, and the changing demands of activists, we have altered the options offered to Survey respondents to reflect the various positions argued for by different policy thinkers and advocates (see Figure 26).